-When French toast gets together with your waffle iron, it's a match made in breakfast heaven.
-You get all that custardy richness imprinted with dozens of crispy ridges holding in golden pools of butter and syrup.
+When French toast gets together with your waffle iron, what emerges is the best of both breakfasts.
+You get all the custardy richness of French toast imprinted with dozens of crispy waffle iron ridges, all the better to capture golden pools of butter and syrup.

-If you want to take it further -- and why not -- I'm thinking stuffed French toast would be crazy amazing in the waffle iron, too:
+If you want to take it further — and why not — these recipes for stuffed French toast would be crazy amazing in the waffle iron, too:

 Watch the video to see it all come together: